Divya-Maiya/EleNa/README.md

 7. **Test Suite**: A detailed test-suite has been included with a code-coverage of ~85%
 8. **Type Safety / Exception Handling**: Exception handling has been included using try/except/raise blocks.
 9. **Version Control**: From the beginning of the project, **Git** has been used as a version control system.
 10. **Debuggability**: Logging statements have been added to ensure debuggability.
+11. **UI Usability**: The User interface was tested using manual testing and feedback was taken from various users

 ## Results